-Class Rule 12b-1 Fee Class A 0.25%
+Class Rule 12b-1 Fee

+Class A 0.25%

+Class C 1.00%

 Sales charges.
-Class A shares are assessed up-front sales charges, which resulted in payments to the Distributor amounting to \$15,870 for the year ended October 31, 2024.
-Of this amount, \$2,586 was retained and used for printing prospectuses, advertising, sales literature and other purposes and \$13,284 was paid as sales commissions to broker-dealers.
+Class A shares are assessed up-front sales charges, which resulted in payments to the Distributor amounting to \$42 for the year ended October 31, 2024.
+Of this amount, \$7 was retained and used for printing prospectuses, advertising, sales literature and other purposes and \$35 was paid as sales commissions to broker-dealers

-Class A shares may be subject to contingent deferred sales charges (CDSCs).
+Class A and Class C shares may be subject to contingent deferred sales charges (CDSCs).
 Certain Class A shares purchased, including those that are acquired through purchases of \$1 million or more, and redeemed within one year of purchase are subject to a 1.00% CDSC.
+Class C shares that are redeemed within one year of purchase are subject to a 1.00% CDSC.
 CDSCs are applied to the lesser of the current market value at the time of redemption or the original purchase cost of the shares being redeemed.
 Proceeds from CDSCs are used to compensate the Distributor for providing distribution-related services in connection with the sale of these shares.
-During the year ended October 31, 2024, CDSCs received by the Distributor amounted to \$69 for Class A shares.
+During the year ended October 31, 2024, there were no CDSCs received by the Distributor for Class A or Class C shares.

 Transfer agent fees.
 The John Hancock group of funds has a complex-wide transfer agent agreement with John Hancock Signature Services, Inc. (Signature Services), an affiliate of the Advisor.
 The transfer agent fees paid to Signature Services are determined based on the cost to Signature Services (Signature Services Cost) of providing recordkeeping services.
 It also includes out-of-pocket expenses, including payments made to third-parties for recordkeeping services provided to their clients who invest in one or more John Hancock funds.
 In addition, Signature Services Cost may be reduced by certain fees that Signature Services receives in connection with retirement and small accounts.
-Signature Services Cost is calculated monthly and allocated, as applicable, to five categories of share classes: Retail Share and Institutional Share Classes of Non-Municipal Bond Funds, Class R6 Shares, Retirement Share Classes and Municipal Bond Share Classes.
+Signature Services Cost is calculated monthly and allocated, as applicable, to five categories of share classes: Retail Share and Institutional Share Classes of Non-Municipal Bond Funds.
+Class R6 Shares, Retirement Share Classes and Municipal Bond Share Classes.
 Within each of these categories, the applicable costs are allocated to the affected John Hancock affiliated funds and/or classes, based on the relative average daily net assets.